minkione/sniffgit/README.md

 ### FAQ
 #### How does `sniffgit` work?
 `sniffgit` starts at a directory, called root, and see if there are any sensitive files that have not been **gitignored**. `sniffgit` then proceed to check all of the child directories (and other directories below it) of the root.

-`sniffgit` also checks files with texts (.py, .go, .txt, etc) and see if there's any potential sensitive lines in it. `sniffgit` will report any potential sensitive lines that are exposed in the result.
+`sniffgit` also checks files with texts (.py, .go, .txt, etc) and see if there are any potential sensitive lines (e.g. API_KEY, email, AWS_ACCESS_KEY_ID, etc) in it.
+`sniffgit` will report any potential sensitive lines that are exposed (i.e. located
+in a non-gitignored file) in the result.

 #### How do you define "sensitive files" and "sensitive lines"?
 Some files, such as `id_rsa`, `*.crt`, `*jks`, are known to be something that